Kaizen Carbon 2 (Revoked)

 Project Information:

-Kaizen Carbon 2 is a soil carbon sequestration project located approximately 35km north-west of Barcaldine in Central West Queensland.
-Registered in August 2024, the project covers a substantial area of 8,302 hectares.
-The property sits within the Barcaldine Regional Council area, a region predominantly defined by sheep and cattle grazing on native pastures.
+Kaizen Carbon 2 (Revoked) is a soil carbon sequestration project located approximately 35km northwest of Barcaldine in Central Queensland.
+Registered in August 2024, the project covered an area of roughly 8,303 hectares within the Barcaldine Regional Council area.
+The surrounding region is predominantly characterized by sheep and cattle grazing on native pastures, a land use consistent with the project's operational activities.